 - Keep sodium intake low

-- Discuss dialysis treatments with healthcare team (if applicable)
+- Discuss dialysis treatments with the dialysis healthcare team (if applicable)

 Before You Go Grocery Shopping